RedisLabs/redislabs-docs/content/rs/databases/connect/troubleshoot-connectivity.md

  r  b   swpd   free   buff  cache   si   so    bi    bo   in   cs us sy id wa st 2  0      0 988868 177588 2962876    0    0     0     6    7   12  1  1 99  0  0
 ```

+If CPU or RAM usage is greater than 80%, ask your system administrator which process is the culprit.
+If the process is not related to Redis, terminate it.

 ### Sync clock with time server